 In this article, we will be focusing on the blue lightsaber, the meaning of the color, and who wields it.

-Blue lightsabers are the most common colored lightsaber in the Star Wars universe, and was one of the original two, with the other being red.
+Blue lightsabers are the most common colored lightsaber in the Star Wars universe.
+The blue lightsaber was one of the original two, with the other being red as depicted in the first Star Wars film Episode IV: A New Hope.
 The battle between the Sith and Jedi is most easily described using the clashing colors of red and blue.
 A never-ending rivalry between evil and good, Dark Side and Light Side.

 On one end of the spectrum, the Sith fighting for control of the galaxy.
 And on the other, the Jedi, whose sole purpose is to prevent tyranny and destruction from squashing hope and justice.
 Red lightsabers, representing wickedness, supremacy, and rage, are directly opposed by blue lightsabers.
 Blue lightsabers represent righteousness, valor, and bravery.